Camellia sasanqua is a small shrub with simple flowers that blossoms from fall into the heart of winter.

 There are 82 known species of camellia and an estimated 10,000 cultivars grown to date.

-Camellia sasanqua isn’t yet widely grown, which is surprising because it brings the garden to life with its bright colors when the rest of the plant world prepares to sleep.
+Camellia sasanqua isn’t yet widely grown, which is surprising because it brings the garden to life in autumn and winter with its bright colors when the rest of the plant world prepares to sleep.

 Planting Camellia sasanqua

 March and April is the ideal planting season for Camellia sasanqua, but if you purchase it in a container, plant it whenever is convenient for you.

 - Try to find slightly acidic forest soil or clay-sandy soil that drains well and has a lot of humus.

 - Heavy, clay, compacted soil must be done away with.